suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 There are two popular libraries for formatting dates:
 [date-fns](https://date-fns.org/) and [moment](https://momentjs.com/).
 In this
-application we'll use `date-fns` to format dates.
+application, we'll use `date-fns` to format dates.

 In order to add the javascript library we need to: